This means: The value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.

 F.4: Conclusion on the interaction of -Rneg and quartz ESR

-The transient response reliability essentially depends on the following:
+The transient response reliability essentially depends on:

 - the internal oscillator provides sufficient negative input resistance,